 I spend a lot of my time focusing on preparing for the rare chance that civilization as we know might come crashing down.
 While I know that the odds of that ever happening are extremely low, I can’t help but enjoy thinking through the possibilities and how to prepare for them now.

 For me, learning survival skills are exciting where someone is put into a situation where it is just them and nature.
 The more you know about nature, the more likely you are to survive any situation.

 Ironically, it’s just like gardening where the more you know about nature, the more likely your plants will survive.
 One crucial survival skill is knowing how to grow plants.
 In fact, it is one of the top survival tips that I have captured in my learning over at Trek Warrior.
-Gardening has helped humans to survive for a very long time now, which makes it a very worthy skill.
+For Gardening will have you know 10 best gardening plants for survival.

 Plant Strategy For Survival